Dragon3244/Discord-Bots/readme.md

-# Discord Bots
+# Draghun Bot
-Draghun Bot and LuigiBot reside here
+DrahgunBot, version sent to me after the original was canceled.